World Urbanism Day

+World Urbanism Day, also known as World Town Planning Day or World Urban Planning Day, is an international day, recognising the accomplishments of professional planners and their contributions to creating liveable, sustainable communities.

-The international organisation for World Urbanism Day, also known as "World Town Planning Day", was founded in 1949 by the late Professor Carlos Maria della Paolera of the University of Buenos Aires, a graduate at the Institut d'urbanisme in Paris, to advance public and professional interest in planning.
-It is celebrated in more than 30 countries on four continents each November 8.
+World Urbanism Day was established in 1949 by Carlos Maria della Paolera, a professor at the University of Buenos Aires who was a graduate of the Institut d'Urbanisme in Paris, to advance public and professional interest in planning.
+It is celebrated annually on 8 November, and is recognised in more than 30 countries on four continents.

+Paolera designed a symbol for the day in the shape of a flag whose top half is blue, and the bottom half green, respectively standing for air and land, with a bright gold sun in the middle.